lulu98/voice-controlled-calculator/README.md

 ![alt text](https://github.com/lulu98/voice-controlled-calculator/blob/master/thumbnail.PNG)
 ## Theory
 To make a calculator work with my voice, I first had to create a normal calculator.
+The third was adding the Speech Recognition to it.

 **Infix to Postfix**